IDDA: a large-scale multi-domain dataset for autonomous driving: The Dataset

 \textbf{Viewpoints.} The third parameter that is varied to create the scenarios is the player vehicle.
 For each vehicle we positioned the sensor system approximately at the height of the rear-view mirror.
 We used five player vehicles that differ significantly in their height and shape, i.e, an Audi TT (A), a Ford Mustang (M), a Jeep Wrangler (J), a Volkswagen T2 (V) and a Bus (B).
 This choice guarantees not only that the resulting images have distinct perspectives, but also that the hood of the player vehicle, if visible\footnote{The hood is not visible in the case of the Bus and the Volkswagen T2.}, is dissimilar in both shape and color.
 To the best of our knowledge, the inclusion of images not only from the perspective of cars but also jeeps, vans and buses is a a unique feature of IDDA and it adds a whole new dimension of variability.

 We use tSNE \cite{tsne} to visually examine and evaluate the diversity of all the 105 available scenarios.
 To do so, we train a ResNet101 \cite{resnet} from scratch, using 1000 samples from each scenario, with the sole task of classifying the domain of origin for each frame.
 Then, for each scenario, we compute its mean feature vector using 500 samples randomly taken from its validation set.
-Finally, we apply Principal Component Analysis, take the first 50 principal components and project them into a more intelligible 2D embedding.
+Finally, we apply PCA, take the first 50 principal components and project them into a more intelligible 2D embedding.
 Fig. \ref{fig:105classes} presents a drawing of this embedding that intuitively shows the inherent domain shift that exists among the different scenarios.
+There is a strict correlation between the gap observed in the distribution of the domains in Fig. \ref{fig:105classes} and the results in terms of mIoU.
+Even if at a different scale, the similarity with Fig. \ref{fig:tSNE4Scenarios}, in which tSNE is computed only for handpicked sub-domains, is clearly discernible.
+In the experiments section we will demonstrate that this shift is strictly related to the results.